NathanKr/simple-github-actions-ci-cd-pipline/README.md

 <h3>Goals</h3>
 <ul>
-<li>automatic , obseravable  free flow to install upon push repo (including private) on VPS</li>
+<li>automatic , obseravable  free workflow to be installed upon push repo (including private) on VPS</li>
 <li>I want the workflow to keep the prev clone so i can do roolback if required</li>
 </ul>

 <h3>Assumptions</h3>
 <ul>
-<li>i concentrate here on ci \ cd and assume the VPS is configured such that it was all ready able to run the workflow at least once . thus : node\npm is installed , ngnix is ok , cerbot is ok , domain is ok , ....... actually this one time setup is done and covered in my udemy course <a href='https://www.udemy.com/course/deploy-your-node-express-app-to-the-cloud/'>Deploy your Node\Express\React App to DigitalOcean</a></li>
+<li>i concentrate here on ci \ cd and assume the VPS is configured such that it was all ready able to run the workflow at least once . thus : user cicd exist , node\npm is installed , ngnix is ok</li>
 </ul>